 If you are building a detached machine shed and other pole shed type structure, it may be acceptable to install a floating slab with posts that extend below the frost line.
 Again, your engineer will consider the layout, soils, structural details, and climate to determine the best option for your project.

 Custom structures will require a structural engineer to be a bit more involved.
-Again, a structural engineer will need to look at the plans your architect has put together to ensure that your vision is doable from a load carrying perspective.
+Again, a residential structural engineer will need to look at the plans your architect has put together to ensure that your vision is doable from a load carrying perspective.

 Also, it may be necessary to evaluate the soils of the potential site making sure the existing grounds are suitability for the build.